davidwoody/Stripe-Easy-for-Meteor/README.md

 ### StripeEasy.subscribe(obj, plan_id, callback)

-Subscribes a new user to the specified plan_id.
+Where `obj` is the object returned from `StripeEasy.submitHelper(e)`.

 The callback function should have two arguments, an `error` and a `result` argument.
-Where `obj` is the object returned from `StripeEasy.submitHelper(e)` and `callback` is a function to call after Stripe responds.
-On success it will modify the currently logged in user's `profile.stripe` to have a `customerId` and a `subscription` property.
+On success, it subscribes the curretnly logged in user to the specified plan_id and will modify the user's `profile.stripe` to have a `customerId` and a `subscription` property.

 ### StripeEasy.update(plan_id, callback)